DKeAlvaro/UFC-Scraper-ML/README.md

 [![Hugging Face Spaces](https://img.shields.io/badge/🤗%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/AlvaroMros/ufc-predictor)

-Scrape ALL fight and fighter data from [ufcstats.com](http://ufcstats.com) up to the latest event and save them in `.csv` format

-How?
+## Setup

 Clone the repo, then open a terminal in the root folder and run the following commands:

 1. Install the required Python packages using pip:

 ```bash
 pip install -r requirements.txt
 ```
+## Scraping:
+Scrape ALL fight and fighter data from [ufcstats.com](http://ufcstats.com) up to the latest event and save them in `.csv` format

 2. Then run the main script to scrape all data: